arras-energy/gridlabd-old/README.md

 This respository contains the source code to HiPAS GridLAB-D, which is being developed by SLAC National Accelerator Laboratory for the California Energy Commission under grant [EPC-17-046](https://www.energy.ca.gov/filebrowser/download/1147).
 This version of GridLAB-D is intended to be a commercial-grade version of the [US Department of Energy's research version of GridLAB-D developed by Pacific Northwest National Laboratory](https://github.com/gridlab-d/gridlab-d).

+*Note*: This fork of [GridLAB-D](https://github.com/gridlab-d/gridlab-d) does not support MS Windows directly.
+You must use docker or a virtual machine running linux.

 # Quick start using Docker

 The preferred method for running HiPAS GridLAB-D is to download the master image from docker hub (see https://hub.docker.com/repository/docker/hipas/gridlabd).
 You must install the docker daemon to use docker images.
 See https://www.docker.com/get-started for details.